MVKozlov/GMGoogleDrive/README.md

 ### Error Handling
 Error handling left for self-production :)

-Cmdlets exiting at the first error, but, for example if Metadata Upload succeded but content upload failed, **UploadID** returned for resume operations later
+Cmdlets exiting at the first error, but, for example if Metadata Upload succeded but content upload failed, _UploadID_ as **ResumeID** returned for resume operations later